Ravi-0809/network-scrapper/README.md

     - If data needs to be read frequently:
         - If entire document needs to be read together:
             - blob storage can be used here as well
-            - or GridFS from mongodb can be used
+            - GridFS from mongodb can be used
         - If document should be queried in parts:
             - `entries` array from the HAR can be stored as individual documents with adding a property for the input url.
 This would help break the HAR into smaller documents, query individual entries of the HAR or get all the entries for a given input url
+    - Since the usecase for the data could vary, none of the mentioned or other methods were implemented for data storage

 ### Remote docker images
 - To replicate the project more easily, the docker images for flask-gateway-server and selenium-job can be pushed to remote registries and pulled from there